-Tim has nine titles available to download from Amazon worldwide in e-book and paperback formats.
+Tim has 13 titles available to download from Amazon worldwide in e-book and paperback formats.
 He also has e-books available from Apple i-books; Kobo; Nook and others – follow the draft2digital Author Page link below.
 Click on the book titles to go to the Amazon book sale page or visit the author’s dedicated pages:

 From the ruins of post-Roman Britain, a warrior arises to unite a troubled land…

 Britain in the late Fifth Century is a troubled place – riven with tribal infighting and beset by invaders in search of plunder and settlement.
 King Uther is dead, and his daughter, Morgana, seizes the crown for her infant son, Mordred.
 Merlyn’s attempt to present Arthur as the true son and heir of Uther is scorned, and the bewildered teenager finds himself in prison.
 Here our story begins…